Legacy-Edition-Minigames/Minigames/CUSTOMPACK.md

 3. Install `all-music-1.zip` to your Minecraft Resource Packs [(?)](https://www.planetminecraft.com/blog/how-to-install-a-resource-pack/)

-4. Join LEB, and type `/trigger maptextures set -2`, then relog
+4. Join LEM, and type `/trigger maptextures set -2`, then relog

 You should now have custom resources enabled!